pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

 To verify JellyFish, we need to consider a suitable resource algebra to abstract concurrent maps.

-In other words, if two threads hold partial knowledge of the full map, then how can they combine their views to obtain a more complete view?

-Well, if the threads hold no key in common, then the combined map is simply a map containing all key-value pairs of both threads.
+If the threads hold no key in common, then the combined map is simply a map containing all key-value pairs of both threads.

 However, when there exists some key in common, the associated value may differ in both views.

 This issue can be resolved by returning a new map entry where the associated value is the composition of both values.

-As such, we need to define a resource algebra for values of the map, leaving us with another question.
+Therefore, we need to define a resource algebra for values of the map.

-If two threads update the same key, then which of the values should remain associated to the key?

-The answer will depend on the timestamp of each value.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---